 Contextual Information

 Sweeteners interact with taste receptors on your tongue, triggering signals to your brain that are interpreted as sweetness.
 This response is an evolutionary adaptation, as sweetness often indicates a source of energy in the form of carbohydratesCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More.
 However, not all sweeteners are created equal.
-Some, like glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More, are rapidly absorbedAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More and used for energy, while others, like fructoseFructose is a type of sugar found naturally in fruits and some vegetables.
+Some, like glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More, are rapidly absorbedAbsorption refers to the process of how your body takes in nutrients from the food you eat.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More and used for energy, while others, like fructoseFructose is a type of sugar found naturally in fruits and some vegetables.
 It’s also added to processed foods and drinks, contributing to its high consumption.
-Think of it like this: • Fructose is the sweetest of the naturally occurring… Read More, are metabolized differently and can have varying effects on your health.
+Think of it like this: • Fructose is the sweetest of the naturally occurring sugars. • Your body processes fructose differently than other sugars,… Read More, are metabolized differently and can have varying effects on your health.

 - Sugar: A broad term encompassing various sweet-tasting carbohydrates.
 It can refer to sucrose, glucose, or fructose, among others.